3d Modularity Revisited: Introduction, Background, and Summary

-This answer the {\em{Question 1}} listed above. \item From analysing the regularization of the contour integral and the knot surgery formulations for $\hat Z$-invariants, in Conjecture \ref{sonj:23torus} we propose concrete mock modular forms as the (defects) $\hat Z$-invariants for the inverted Brieskorn spheres $-\Sigma(2,3,6r+1)$, $-\Sigma(2,3,5)$.
-Subsequently, we prove that the Modular Conjecture in the previous item holds for these conjectured invariants of these inverted Brieskorn spheres.
-See Theorem \ref{thm:mod_23surgery} and Corollary \ref{cor:mock_mod}.
-We also analyse the mixed mock modularity of the functions obtained by applying a surgery formula, relevant for the more general manifolds $-\Sigma(s,t,str+1)$.
+\item { Analysing the regularization of the integral and the knot surgery formulations for $\hat Z$-invariants, in \S\ref{subsec:habiroexamples} and in Conjecture \ref{sonj:23torus} we {study} concrete mock modular forms {proposed} as the defect $\hat Z$-invariants for the inverted Brieskorn spheres $-\Sigma(2,3,7)$ and $-\Sigma(2,3,5)$, and the Seifert manifold $M(-1;{1\over 2},{1\over 3},{1\over 8})$ in Conjecture \ref{sonj:H24}.
+Subsequently, we prove that the Modular Conjecture \ref{con:modularity} in the previous item holds for the conjectured invariants of the inverted Brieskorn spheres {$\Sigma(2,3,5)$, $\Sigma(2,3,7)$}, and $M(-1;{1\over 2},{1\over 3},{1\over 8})$.
+See Theorem \ref{thm:mod_23surgery}, Theorem \ref{thm:mod_248}, and Corollary \ref{cor:mock_mod}.
+This provides an answer to {\em{Question 2}} listed above for these cases.}

-This provides an answer to {\em{Question 2}} listed above in these cases. \item We propose a way to systematically attach vertex operator algebras corresponding to the positive Seifert manifolds $M_3$ with three singular fibres, when $\hat Z(M_3)$ can be expressed in terms of regularized theta functions for a lattice with indefinite signature.
-This provides an answer to the {\em{Question 3}} listed above.
+\item {Equipped in the afore-mentioned cases with an expression for $\hat Z(M_3)$ in terms of theta functions of indefinite lattices, we propose a way to attach vertex operator algebras corresponding to the positive Seifert manifolds.
+This provides an answer to the {\em{Question 3}} listed above for these cases.}